PeteAdamBialecki/programming-studies/freelancing.md

 - Can this project be divided into phases in order to accommodate budget and timing constraints?
 - Who is in charge of the content and how much time will be dedicated to it?
 - Will this site use existing content from the current site?
+- Who is the main decision maker?
+## **Summary For Yourself**
+- What are you doing?
+- Who are you doing it for?
+- Who are you working with?
+- When do you need to do it by?